Jane Norton Grew

 Jane Norton Grew (September 30, 1868 – August 14, 1925), known upon her marriage as Mrs. J. P. Morgan Jr., was an American socialite, art collector, and dilettante horticulturalist.
 Born in Boston to an affluent family, she married J. P. Morgan Jr., son of American financier J. P. Morgan, in 1890 and became prominent in both London and New York society, playing host to royalty including The Duke of Connaught and Strathearn.
 Grew curated and managed the Morgan library and art collection, and became involved in horticulture on her Long Island estate in Glen Cove.

 Early life and family

 Jane Norton Grew was born in Boston on September 30, 1868.
 She was the daughter of Henry Sturgis Grew, a prominent Boston banker and mill owner, and Jane Norton Wigglesworth.
 She grew up at her family home on Beacon Street.

 Adult life

-The Morgan's brownstone, now part of the Morgan Library & Museum.
+The Morgans' brownstone, now part of the Morgan Library & Museum.

 On December 11 1890, Grew married John Pierpont Morgan Jr., the son and heir of the financier and banker J. P. Morgan.
 The ceremony took place at Arlington Street Church in Boston.